Forecasting software development projects

 This diagram has six CRT curves plotted, taking into account their different lengths in time units, and color the curves based on the clusters obtained from DTW distances.

-If each curve has a different size in terms of time units, DTW can be applied to compare them, as it can handle time series of different lengths.
-However, ensure that the comparison is meaningful and that differences in time units do not lead to incorrect interpretations of similarity.
+Since each curve has a different size in terms of time units, DTW is applied to compare them, as it can handle time series of different lengths.
 When plotting the curves with different time units, we adjust the x-axis accordingly for each curve.

 Preparing the distribution